Advanced GA4 Funnel Tracking: Revenue Metrics and the Lead Journey

 https://www.google-analytics.com/mp/collect?measurement_id=G-XXXXXXX&api_secret=YOUR_SECRET

 Your API secret is generated in GA4 under Admin > Data Streams > your stream > Measurement Protocol API secrets.
+Treat this as a server-side integration, not a browser snippet.
+Do not expose the secret in client-side code.

 Step 4: Build the CRM Integration